+1. Term accounts are payable strictly in advance; one at the time of registration in September, the other before the beginning of the second term in February.

+2. Term fees for board, tuition and other charges listed on page 17 are not refundable in the event of a student's withdrawal or dismissal during term.
+A fractional rebate for board and tuition may be granted for absence due to sickness if the absence extends beyond one month.

-- 1. All fees are payable strictly in advance; in two instalments, one at the time of registration in September, the other before the beginning of the second term in February. - 2.
-No deduction in board fees is allowed for less than one month's absence. - 3.
-Any damage done to the College buildings, furniture or equipment will be charged to the offending student. - 4.
-Music lessons, Druggist's, Doctor's, Hospital and other outside accounts will not be handled by the Bursar unless a deposit to cover these expenses has been made with the Bursar. - 5.
-Drafts, cheques, money orders, etc., should be made payable at par to ST. MARY'S COLLEGE. - 6.
-Students who remain at the College during vacations will be charged \$1.50 a day for board. - 7.
-An additional fee of \$100.00 is charged for students from outside of Canada. - 8.
-The College accepts no responsibility for accidents or loss of time incurred in taking part in student activities.
+3. Any damage done to College buildings, furniture or equipment will be charged to the offending student.

+4. Music lessons, Druggist's, Doctor's, Hospital and other outside accounts will not be handled by the Bursar unless a deposit to cover these expenses has been made with the Bursar.

+5. Drafts, cheques, money orders etc., should be made payable at par to ST. MARY'S COLLEGE.

+6. Students who remain at the College during vacations will be charged \$2.00 a day for board.

+7. An additional fee of \$100.00 is charged for students from outside of Canada.

+8. The College accepts no responsibility for accidents or loss of time incurred in taking part in student activities.

+9. The College does not advance money for the purchase of text books or stationery.